Rent safe and private dog parks hosted by locals

 Training your own dog is a great first step for many aspiring dog trainers.
 You get to play the role of both trainer and owner, which helps you understand what it’s like to work with a pet you consider part of the family.

-In fact, many professional dog trainers are in the industry because at some point they ended up with a challenging dog of their own — perhaps a fearful rescue who struggled with reactivity — and fell in love with the art and science of dog training as a result.
+In fact, many professional dog trainers are in the industry because at some point they ended up with a challenging dog of their own—perhaps a fearful rescue who struggled with reactivity—and fell in love with the art and science of dog training as a result.
+These hours of experience training, troubleshooting, and adjusting in the moment can provide a solid foundation to embark on your new career.

 Note that training your own dog does not mean it’s appropriate to go out and call yourself a dog trainer.
 It does mean you’re one step closer to working with other dogs and owners!

-And if you don’t have a dog of your own right now?
+If you don’t have a dog of your own right now?
 Don’t fret.
-That doesn’t preclude you from becoming a dog trainer if you’re passionate about the career.
-There are many lifestyle variables that might mean it’s not the best choice to open your own home right now — but you could still be able to offer your services to other clients.
+That doesn’t preclude you from becoming a dog trainer so long as you’re passionate about the career.
+There are many lifestyle variables that might mean it’s not the best choice to open your home to a long-term animal resident right now—but you could still be able to offer your services to other clients.

 Offer to help your family and friends with their dogs